grensen/easy_regression/README.md

 The bottom picture of the weights trained with the infinity technique was new to me.
 It is far less noisy.
 The picture has been divided more into areas, where the dark and dirty areas give an idea that the corresponding class tends towards 0 here.
 Which means that the class try to avoid a prediction in this areas.

-I'm not quite sure yet, but it almost seems as if the predictions of a binary state, either yes or no or a noise of both, are now moving to three states, yes, no and nothing.
+I'm not quite sure yet, but it almost seems as if the predictions of a binary state, either yes or no or a noise of both, are now tends to move into three states, yes, no and nothing.

 ## The Demo